uxking/awksed-kops/README.md

 docker exec -it awksed_kops bash cd /root/kops
 ```
 Create your [deployment|service|*].yaml files in /root/kops.
-If you remove the container at a later time, anything you placed in /root/kops will persist on your local machine's "kops" directory since we ran the docker container with the -v flag
+If you remove the container at a later time, anything you placed in /root/kops will persist on your local machine's "kops" directory since we ran the docker container with the `-v` flag.

 ### Follow the documentation to build your first cluster